 Installing the Roasting Intelligence (RI) software

-3. Download the Phidget driver.
+- Download the Phidget driver.

-7. Click the Login button.
+- Click the green Login with the browser button.

 Establishing a connection to the machine